yedivanseven/CheckerPy/README.md

 ```
 Not only is the `name` argument piped through the whole chain, but also all
 other keyword arguments you have encountered so far are piped through in the
 same way.
-Calling, for example,
+When calling, for example,
 ```python
 from checkerpy.validators.all import AllLimited

 out = AllLimited.o(AllStr).o(NonEmpty).o(JustList)(inp, lo='aaa', hi='zzz')
 ```
-the keyword arguments `lo` and `hi` are passed all the way through to the call
+the keyword arguments `lo` and `hi` are passed all the way through to
-of `AllLimited`.
+`AllLimited`.

 In order to further save you some typing, some useful functional compositions
 are already attached to most validators as methods.
 The example above, for